Florida middle school teacher who hosted white nationalist podcast resigns

 Breaking News Emails

-The Florida teacher who was removed from her middle school classroom last month after it was revealed that she secretly hosted a white nationalist podcast has resigned from her job.
+The Florida teacher who was removed from her middle school classroom last month after it was revealed that she secretly hosted a white nationalist podcast has resigned.

-Following a HuffPost report about her apparent racially charged and white nationalist views, the educator said in a statement that she was using "political satire and exaggeration" in order to attract followers.
+Following a HuffPost report about her apparent racially charged and white nationalist views, Volitich said in a statement that she was using "political satire and exaggeration" to attract followers.

 Breaking News Emails